jegor-chomczuk/chat-java/README.md

 ![image](https://user-images.githubusercontent.com/84178074/162784415-d05fe0ed-2742-40c5-8fc1-32a01ed28fed.png)

 # Sending files
 Any user can send files to other participants in the current channel.
-Specifying the command "sendfile:{file path}" will cause other users to download the specified file, which will be visible in the local directory:
+Specifying the command "sendfile:{file path}" will cause other users to download the specified file, which will be placed in the local directory:

 ![image](https://user-images.githubusercontent.com/84178074/162785578-5374f594-e826-4046-ab6f-cd20897c3880.png)

 ![image](https://user-images.githubusercontent.com/84178074/162785915-105d2119-281f-4b09-a5c3-f4c3eaff9b17.png)

 # Exit
-The user can leave the chat by typing command "exit:":
+A user can leave the chat by typing command "exit:":

 ![image](https://user-images.githubusercontent.com/84178074/162819520-d62ca04c-7d47-48ee-9931-7b65cf2dabc6.png)